 Finally, the ratio includes some variations on its composition, and there may be some disagreements between analysts.
 For example, the shareholders’ equity can either be the beginning number, ending number, or the average of the two, while Net Income may be substituted for EBITDA and EBIT, and can be adjusted or not for non-recurring items.

 Some industries tend to achieve higher ROEs than others, and therefore, ROE is most useful when comparing companies within the same industry.
 Cyclical industries tend to generate higher ROEs than defensive industries, which is due to the different risk characteristics attributable to them.
-A riskier firm will demand a higher cost of capital and a higher cost of equity.
+A riskier firm will have a higher cost of capital and a higher cost of equity.

 The DuPont formula breaks down ROE into three key components, all of which are helpful when thinking about a firm’s profitability.
 ROE is equal to the product of a firm’s net profit margin, asset turnover, and financial leverage:

-If the net profit margin increases over time, the firm is managing its operating and financial expenses well, and the ROE should also increase over time.
+If the net profit margin increases over time, then the firm is managing its operating and financial expenses well and the ROE should also increase over time.
 If the asset turnover increases, the firm is utilizing its assets efficiently, generating more sales per dollar of assets owned.

-Furthermore, it is important to keep in mind that ROE is a ratio, and the firm can take actions such as asset write downs and share repurchases to artificially boost ROE by decreasing total shareholders’ equity (the denominator).
+Furthermore, it is important to keep in mind that ROE is a ratio, and the firm can take actions such as asset write-downs and share repurchases to artificially boost ROE by decreasing total shareholders’ equity (the denominator).

 This has been CFI’s guide to return on equity, the return on equity formula, and the pros and cons of this financial metric.
 To keep learning and expanding your financial analyst skills, see these additional valuable CFI resources: